oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 * The authorization server SHOULD deny the request if it is not able to identify the subject
 * Due to policy the request MAY be denied (for instance if the federation from domain A is not allowed)

-### Transcribing claims

-The authorization server performing the asseration flow MAY leverage claims from the presented authorization grant for claim population of the access token.
-The populated claims SHOULD be namespaced or validated to prevent the injection of invalid claims.

-The specifics (such as the format) of returned access token is not part of this specification.

 ### Response

 The authorization server responds with an access token as described in section 5.1 of {{RFC6749}}.